pikvm/pikvm/docs/first_steps.md

 !!! warning "Do not turn off the device until it's fully booted for the first time"
     After turning on the power, PiKVM OS will generate unique SSH keys and certificates and will perform all necessary operations on the memory card.

 ## Getting access to PiKVM

 By default, PiKVM receives a dynamic IP address via DHCP.
+V3+ devices show IP on the built-in display.
+If you don't have a display, use the tips below:

 ??? example "Finding PiKVM in the network"
     To determine the IP address of your PiKVM, use one of the following methods: